Follow-up: Haverhill cemeteries

 This cemetery is a gem for research, with apparitions and very clear spectral energy.
 (That may sound dramatic, but the site is definitely unusual.)

-However, until the cemetery is cleaned up and some holes filled in, it’s not wise to go there… especially after dark when it is closed and patrolled.
+However, until the cemetery has been cleaned up and some holes filled in, it’s not wise to go there… especially after dark when it is closed and patrolled.
 (You will be arrested if you go there at night.
 We were there with permission.)

 (Note: I rarely perceive names, and certainly not given and surnames in combination.
 So, this had to be very intense energy for me to discern the full name with such certainty.)